uktrade/platform-tools/commands/COMMANDS.md

     Generate copilot boilerplate code.

-    CONFIG-FILE is the path to the input yaml config file OUTPUT is the location of the repo root dir.
+    OUTPUT is the location of the repo root dir.
 Defaults to the current directory.

 ## Usage

 ```
-Usage: copilot-helper bootstrap make-config [OPTIONS] CONFIG_FILE [OUTPUT]
+Usage: copilot-helper bootstrap make-config [OPTIONS] [OUTPUT]
 ```

 ## Arguments

-- `config-file <path>`
 - `output <path>`

 ## Options